By Jess Taggart

 Megan Nolan published a piece to Vice where she talks about how the #MeToo campaign has become more of a negative than a positive, like when it was first created.
 She mentions how the original creator of #MeToo has been overlooked as it was popularized by others more recently.
 She details how it has become harmful towards the individuals being accused.
 She explains that she views the hashtag as a trend of sorts and way to easily demonize others without too much backlash.

-In this opinion piece, Thomas Edsall explains how the democrats can use the #MeToo campaign for upcoming elections.
-The coverage of this issue within the democratic party has put them at an advantage with votes against the republicans, as the democrats handle the matter much differently than their opponents.
+In this opinion piece, Thomas Edsall explains how the Democrats can use the #MeToo campaign for upcoming elections.
+The coverage of this issue within the Democratic party has put them at an advantage with votes against the Republicans, as the Democrats handle the matter much differently than their opponents.
 When it comes to voting, there is a stark difference in men to women, more men vote than women, especially in the last election and depending on the part of the issue at hand.
 Edsall also mentions how it looks like that there are more women getting involved in political parties.
-The campaign is also a hot topic among many people as it it the sixth most popular hot-button issue.
+The campaign is also a hot topic among many people as it is the sixth most popular hot-button issue.